Kinetic Typography

 Watch the final kinetic typography piece to see how Baskerville’s classic letterforms are brought to life through movement, pacing, and a warm vintage-inspired visual style.
 The animation highlights the typeface’s literary character while transforming it into a dynamic motion experience.

-.Storyboarding & Initial Sketches
+.storyboarding & initial Sketches

 Early exploration of typographic distortion and layout experimentation.